 How do I use Google fonts in a website?

-Simply open Google Fonts, Find the font and click it and then, click "+ Select this style".
+Simply open Google Fonts, find the font and click it and then, click "+ Select this style".
 On the right side, click "Selected family", click "Embed" and choose or @import depending on where you need to add the font (HTML or CSS).

 Can I use Google Fonts with Adobe?

-Yes, it's very easy to use Google Fonts in Adobe Creative Cloud software like Photoshop and Illustrator.
+Yes, it's very easy to use Google Fonts in Adobe Creative Cloud software such as Photoshop and Illustrator.
 Just download the font onto your computer, unzip the folder, install the TTF file or files and then restart Photoshop or whatever Adobe program you want to use it in.
 The font should then appear in the list of options when you use the type tool.

 We also have a guide to understanding font vs typeface and a pick of the best free handwriting fonts to download.